-The relationship and sex education programme will be given in accordance with the school's Policy for Equal Opportunities.
+The relationship and sex education programme will be given in accordance with the school's Equality policy and Inclusion Policy.

 After whole class teaching, where appropriate, pupils will be given opportunities to discuss specific issues related to puberty in single sex groups and ask anonymous questions.